vedantcoder44088/Prodigy_DS_01/README.md

 ## Exploratory Data Analysis (EDA)

-The Python script `analysis_visualization.ipynb` contains the following steps for EDA:
+The Python script `Prodigy_DS_01.ipynb` contains the following steps for EDA:

 - **Loading Data**: The script loads the dataset into a pandas DataFrame for further analysis.